Strong résumé? – Tick!

 I can remember working with employees of a multi-national company, who would cheerfully announce that they knew they were paid 20% more than market rates and that they would never get that money again.
 They easily moved into new roles, with such a realistic attitude.

-You may be interviewed by a prospective employer who asks for your current salary details.
+Often prospective employers ask for your current salary details.
 Apart from this information being none of their business, do you really want to prejudice an employer’s judgment about you by divulging what someone else paid you?
-Should it really matter to a prospective employer how much money you made in the past?

 There is no law that says you have to divulge your past salary or that you must allow your future income to be limited by your past income.
 There’s also no law that says you have to help an employer negotiate against you.

-If you decide to go ahead and provide your salary history, consider making a very firm statement of your required salary range.
+If you decide to provide your salary history, consider making a very firm statement of your required salary range.
 Then, add that the employer won’t want to waste her time or yours if she can’t make an offer in that range.

 The single most important ingredient for negotiating effectively is to set the right attitude about the process and people you are dealing with.